Systems Librarianship

 About This Book

-Since I use this book for my Systems Librarianship course, which I hope to teach each spring semester, this book will be a live document.
+Since I use this book for my Systems Librarianship course, which I teach in the spring semesters, this book will be a live document.
 Each semester that I teach this course, I will update the content in order to address changes in the technology and to edit for clarity when I discover some aspect of the book causes confusion or does not provide enough information.

 This book is not a comprehensive introduction to systems librarianship.
 For example, this book does not cover software coding nor managerial duties, like issuing requests for proposals for software products, or budgeting.
-It is designed as an entry level course in the technical aspects of systems librarianship, and it is meant to go hand-in-hand with other courses taught in our program.
+It is designed as an entry level course in the technical aspects of systems librarianship and is meant to go hand-in-hand with other courses taught in our library science program.
 That includes my course on electronic resource management but also other courses that my colleagues teach.

-The content in this book is open access and licensed under the GNU GPL v3.0.
+The content in this book is open access and licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license.
 Feel free to fork it on GitHub and modify it for your own needs.